mozilla/pkipolicy/rootstore/policy.md

 versions that they distribute, and are also permitted to modify the values of the trust bits on CA certificates in the default CA certificate set.
-However, as with other software modifications, by making such changes a distributor MAY affect its ability to use Mozilla trademarks in connection with its versions of the software; see the Mozilla trademark policy for more information.
+However, as with other software modifications, by making such changes a distributor MAY well affect its ability to use Mozilla trademarks in connection with its versions of the software.
+See the Mozilla trademark policy for more information.

 ### 1.1 Scope ###